-Micro Wedding Photographer Surrey for more intimate occasions
+Micro Wedding Photography in Surrey for more intimate occasions

-If you’re looking for a micro wedding photographer for your intimate wedding then you’ve come to the right place!
-I love shooting weddings of all sizes and one of the latest trends in the wedding industry is inviting fewer guests to your wedding.
+If you’re looking for a micro wedding photographer for your intimate day then you’ve come to the right place!
+I love shooting days of all sizes and one of the latest trends in the industry is inviting fewer guests to your special day.
 You may be unsure what a micro wedding entails or why you might choose to have one.
-If you’re seeking an intimate wedding day with more focus on your guests’ experience then a smaller wedding could be for you.
+If you’re seeking an intimate day with more focus on your guests’ experience then a micro wedding could be for you.

 So what is a Micro Wedding?

 It’s different from an elopement as there is usually just the couple attending with two witnesses.
-A micro wedding however, is just like a usual wedding but on a smaller scale.
+A micro wedding however, is just like a usual, but on a smaller scale.

-How is a micro wedding different to a normal wedding?
+How is a micro wedding different to a normal celebration?

 A micro wedding doesn’t need to include all the elements of a tradition day like cake cutting, throwing the bouquet or a first dance.
 That said, for some couples certain elements are still considered essential so they can mix and match what they’d like to include.

 There will always be a ceremony and a reception and the couple can decide if they would like the morning preparations covered too.
-They can also choose to have speeches or otherwise just a toast.
+They can also choose to have speeches or otherwise just a toast at a micro wedding.
 The day doesn’t have to fit the traditional timeline of events which some couples find very refreshing!